Internet Protocol television: Residential

 In Sri Lanka, IPTV was launched by Sri Lanka Telecom (operated by SLT VisionCom) in 2008, under the brand name of PEO TV.
-This service is available in whole country.
+This service is available throughout the country.
 Dialog TV has been available through the service since 2018.

 In Pakistan, IPTV was launched by PTCL in 2008, under the brand name of PTCL Smart TV.
 This service is available in 150 major cities of the country.

 In the Philippines, PLDT offers Cignal IPTV services as an add-on in certain ADSL and fiber optic plans.

 In Malaysia, various companies have attempted to launch IPTV services since 2005.
 Failed PayTV provider MiTV attempted to use an IPTV-over-UHF service but the service failed to take off.
 HyppTV was supposed to use an IPTV-based system, but not true IPTV as it does not provide a set-top box and requires users to view channels using a computer.
 True IPTV providers available in the country at the moment are Fine TV and DETV.
 In Q2 2010, Telekom Malaysia launched IPTV services through their fibre to the home product Unifi in select areas.
 In April 2010, Astro began testing IPTV services on TIME dotCom Berhad's high-speed fibre to the home optical fibre network.
 In December 2010, Astro began trials with customers in high-rise condominium buildings around the Mont Kiara area.
 In April 2011, Astro commercially launched its IPTV services under the tag line "The One and Only Line You'll Ever Need", a triple play offering in conjunction with TIME dotCom Berhad that provides all the Astro programming via IPTV, together with voice telephone services and broadband Internet access all through the same fibre optic connection into the customer's home.
 In 2020, Astro launched "Plug-and-Play", which uses Unicast technology for streaming TV.

 In Turkey, TTNET launched IPTV services under the name IPtivibu in 2010.
 It was available in pilot areas in the cities of Istanbul, İzmir and Ankara.
 As of 2011, IPTV service is launched as a large-scale commercial service and widely available across the country under the trademark "Tivibu EV".
 Superonline plans to provide IPTV under the different name "WebTV" in 2011.
 Türk Telekom started building the fibre optic substructure for IPTV in late 2007.

 Commercial and corporate

 IPTV has been widely used since around 2002 to distribute television and audio-visual (AV) media around businesses and commercial sites, whether as live TV channels or Video on Demand (VOD).
 Examples of types of commercial users include airports, schools, offices, hotels, and sports stadiums, to name just a few.

 Hotel television systems are the in-suite television content presented in hotel rooms, other hotel environments and in the hospitality industry for in-room entertainment, as well as hospitals, assisted living, senior care and nursing homes.
-These services may be free for the guest or paid, depending on the service and the individual hotel's or hotel chain’s policy.
-Generally these services are controlled by using the remote control.
+These services may be free for the guest or paid, depending on the service and the individual hotel's or hotel chain's policy.
+Generally, these services are controlled by using the remote control.